Chiron

 Eight teens die each day in motor vehicle crashes in the United States.

-Driver's education reduces fatal crash rates by nearly 20% in the first year of driving—but only when it's effective.
-The current system is failing to provide the consistent, modern, personalized instruction that today's learners need.
+Driver's education reduces fatal crash rates by nearly 20% in the first year—but only when it's effective.
+The current system fails to provide consistent, modern, personalized instruction.

 For Students

 Anxiety and overwhelm interfere with learning.
-Without confidence-building tools and immediate feedback, students struggle to develop safe habits and retain critical skills.
+Without confidence-building tools and immediate feedback, students struggle to develop safe habits.

 For Parents